The Changing Light at Sandover: Beginning of the ouija board narrative cycle

 and Scripts for the Pageant in 1980.
 The complete three-volume work, with a brief additional coda, appeared in one book titled The Changing Light at Sandover in 1982.
 Sandover received the National Book Critics Circle Award in 1983.

+Impersonating the narrative voices of the dead

 In live readings, Merrill was able to impersonate the narrating voices of (deceased) poet W. H. Auden and late friends Maya Deren and Maria Mitsotáki.
 He also claimed to give voice to otherworldly spirits including a first-century Jew named Ephraim, and Mirabell (a ouija board guide).

 Merrill and his last partner, actor Peter Hooten, adapted the poem for a live ensemble reading at the Agassiz Theatre at Radcliffe College in 1990, a performance filmed and released as "Voices from Sandover".
 Acclaimed Polish actress Elżbieta Czyżewska played the role of Greek socialite Maria Mitsotáki.

 Writer Alison Lurie, a longtime friend of Merrill and Jackson, described her feelings about the creative genesis of the poem in her memoir Familiar Spirits (2001).